lyginne/ObjParser/README.md

 Curent directory where parser is launching should contain at least directory named "source" with .obj files in it.
 Launch it with "fileName" paramener, it will search for source/fileName.obj file and will create target/fileName.c file and target/fileName.h file
 #Known issues
--If target file names contains some characters, that is forbidden for variable name characters in C - code just creates C code with error, i.e. just doing nothing
+-If target file names contains some characters, that is forbidden for variable name characters in C - code just creates C code with error, in other words - code won't anyhow validate generated C variable names

 -If .obj file name contains faces with more than 4 vertices - code can't parse it